 Be Prepared with First Aid Basics

-· Know what to do for common child injuries.
+- Know what to do for common child injuries.

-· Have a well-stocked first-aid kit and medicine cabinet.
+- Have a well-stocked first-aid kit and medicine cabinet.

-· Know Infant + Child CPR and Choking Skills.
+- Know Infant + Child CPR and Choking Skills.

 The Moms on Call 6-15 Months Book is a great resource to have on hand (keep it in your medicine cabinet so you know exactly where to find it)!
-My daughter is 5 years old and I still refer to their common illness and injury section because it keeps me off google!

-Falls are the leading cause of injury among children, especially babies and toddlers as they are still learning movement control and balance.
+Falls are the leading cause of injury among children, especially babies, and toddlers, as they are still learning movement control and balance.

-Always call poison control center immediately if you think your child has swallowed a poison or other substance, such as medicine, that they should not have had.
+Always call the poison control center immediately if you think your child has swallowed a poison or other substance, such as medicine, that they should not have had.
 Do not try to give anything by mouth or try to induce vomiting.
 Do not delay calling poison control or 911.

 Make sure to keep all clean supplies, medicines, alcoholic beverages, and chemicals out of reached and locked!

 Children ages 1-4 have the highest drowning rates.
-This doesn’t just happen in the pool, but can happen around any source of water, including the bathtub.
+This doesn’t just happen in the pool but can happen around any water source, including the bathtub.
 According to Safekids.org, “Drowning is the leading cause of injury-related death *in the home* for children 1-4 years old.”
-Never leave your child unattended in a bath, even to run to another room to get your phone or a towel.
-Always drain the bath tub immediately when bath time is done.
+Never leave your child unattended in a bath, even run to another room to get your phone or a towel.
+Always drain the bathtub immediately when bath time is done.